 Buying a bookshop is a dream that some have had since childhood.
 Bookshops can be special places where customers spend hours choosing their next book title, and everyone loves a good book.

-However, what does it really take to run a
+However, what does it really take to run a book selling business?
+Tan gave us his insider view.

 Buying a bookshop